Athletics at the 1964 Summer Olympics – Men's 200 metres

 The men's 200 metres was the second-shortest of the men's track races in the Athletics at the 1964 Summer Olympics program in Tokyo.
 63 athletes from 48 nations entered, with 6 not starting in the first round.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
 The first two rounds were held on 16 October, with the semifinals and the final on 17 October.
-The event was won by Henry Carr of the United States, the nation's 11th victory in the event.
+The event was won by 0.2 seconds by Henry Carr of the United States, the nation's 11th victory in the event.
 Fellow American Paul Drayton took silver; it was the fifth time in six Games that the United States had the top two finishers.
 Edwin Roberts gave Trinidad and Tobago its first medal in the men's 200 metres with his bronze.

 Background

 This was the 14th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Two of the six finalists from the 1960 Games returned: gold medalist Livio Berruti of Italy and fourth-place finisher Marian Foik of Poland.
 The American team, however, was favored: Henry Carr had won the AAU championship in 1964, Paul Drayton had won in 1961 and 1962, and the two had tied in 1963.
 Carr held the world record of 20.2 seconds (set in a 220 yards race).

 Cameroon, Colombia, Hong Kong, Iran, Madagascar, Northern Rhodesia, Rhodesia, and Senegal each made their debut in the event.
 The United States made its 14th appearance, the only nation to have competed at each edition of the 200 metres to date.